imDarshanGK/Operators/README.md

     False
     True
 # Assignment Operators
-In fix which are used to perform operations on variables or operands and assign values to the operand on the leftside of the operator
+In fix which are used to perform operations on variables or operands and assign values to the operand on the leftside of the operator.

     a= 40
     a+= 80
     a-= 40